wulffern/aic2026/lectures/l00_refresher.md

 The energy is $E = \hbar \omega$ , where $\hbar = h/2\pi$ and $h$ is [Planck Constant](https://en.wikipedia.org/wiki/Planck_constant) and the momentum is $p = \hbar k$

+The probability amplitude is also called the wave function.
+Type of wave function depends on the scenario, and does not have to take on the solution above.
+The possible wave functions are those equations that fits with the time evolution of quantum states given by the Schrodinger equation.

 -->